htruong/htruong.github.io/hackable.md

 The advent of custom firmwares have pushed the capabilities and use cases of those devices to far beyond their intended original use, extending their life way beyond their official support lifetime.

-If you have suggestions to make this page better, please email to htruong@tnhh.net.

 ## Laptops